 Ha’il and its surrounding area is a historically-rich region of Saudi Arabia, and includes two UNESCO World Heritage sites: the Nabataean rock-tombs at Mada’in Saleh, and the prehistoric rock-carvings at Jubbah.
-Further details of the public opening of the Abdul Latif Jameel Centre for Antiquities and Heritage will be announced through 2017.

 In 2015, the Jameel Arts Foundation collaborated with Culturunners and the Middle East Institute to organise a programme dedicated to cultural preservation, civic awareness and the empowerment of women artisans.
 Our Mothers’ House, a large mural (23m x 2m) created by the women artisans of Asir, a region in Southern Saudi Arabia, was displayed at the UN Headquarters in New York, USA.